Prvargas/Van_Rental_Fortune_Telling/README.md

      style="float: left; margin-right: 10px;" />

 **Model Application Results**
+- The highest amount of over fleeting cost happens late December to early January.
+- Performance between man and model oscillated between profit and loss.
 - If the model was deployed the company would have save $360K thousand dollars for the Los Angeles Location!

 # Tableau Dashboard